 Speaking of amazing lattice tops (in my dreams), have you checked out lokokitchen on instagram?
 Her pies are works of art!

-I hope this jewel top Mazurek will be part of your Easter celebration.
+I hope this jewel top Mazurek will be part of your Easter celebration, and you may want to check out my other mazurek recipe.

 A lattice topped, short crust tart finished with jewel toned jams